 Population genetics analyses were performed on dataset previously converted into the appropriate format by Create v2.37 (Coombs, Letcher et al., 2008).

 We first tried to study the effect of cohorts.
 To do this, we tested subdivision between each possible cohort of the same quarter.
-This was done with the G-based test (Goudet, Raymond et al., 1996) over all loci with 10,000 randomizations of individuals between subsample pairs, which was identified as the most powerful way to combine tests over loci (De Meeûs, Guégan et al., 2009).
-This could only be undertaken in Cotonou subsamples of Agla, Ladji and Saint-Jean neighborhoods, between cohorts 37 and 39 (see Table 1 and Supplementary File S1).
+This was done with the G-based test (Goudet, Raymond et al., 1996) over all loci with 10,000 randomizations of individuals between subsample pairs.
+This procedure was identified as the most powerful way to combine tests over loci (De Meeûs, Guégan et al., 2009).
+This procedure could only be undertaken in Cotonou subsamples, more precisely in Agla, Ladji and Saint-Jean neighborhoods, and between cohorts 37 and 39 (see Table 1 and Supplementary File S1).